What is HSC Scaling?

 So who’s right?
 Do you automatically get better marks if you take better scaling subjects, or are you better off forgetting about scaling entirely and focusing on your favourite subjects only?
 Well, in reality, neither of these approaches are ideal if your goal is to get the best ATAR you’re capable of.

-The reality is a little more complicated, and to understand it, you have to understand what the Australian Tertiary Admissions Ranking (ATAR) is and how the New South Wales Board of Studies Teaching and Educational Standards (BOSTES) and the University Admissions Centre (UAC) use your school assessments and HSC exam results to calculate it.
+The reality is a little more complicated, and to understand it, you have to understand what the Australian Tertiary Admissions Ranking (ATAR) is and how the New South Wales Education Standards Authority (NESA) and the University Admissions Centre (UAC) use your school assessments and HSC exam results to calculate it.

 So what does this all mean?
 Let’s break it down step by step.

-Throughout your final year of school, in each HSC subject you take, you’ll take a set of school assessments – typically at least three for each subject, though it varies by school.
+Throughout your final year of school, in each HSC subject you have, you’ll take a set of school assessments – typically at least three for each subject, although it varies by school.

 These results are aggregated for each subject and you are ranked according to your position within your year group (cohort) within your own school.

 Importantly, these calculated rankings depend on nothing except your performance relative to your peers at your own school.

 When you sit your HSC exams towards the end of the year, you’re sitting them along with everybody else taking that subject in New South Wales.